prody/ProDy-website/tutorials/insty_tutorial/ensemblePDB.rst

 Selection of protein regions and conformations
 -------------------------------------------------------------------------------

-Selection of the residue pairs can be made as needed by choosing pairs which higher number of counts or by changing the selection to certain region:
+Selection of the residue pairs can be made as needed by choosing pairs with a higher number of counts or by changing the selection to a certain region:

 .. ipython:: python
    :verbatim: